Introduction to Top Commands in Linux

 This command can be named to put three authorization for all the three categories of file users.
-The individual who owns the file has access and uses the files.
-The chmod command uses an expression as its argument that joins, the operation, permission types and the category, by effectively using effective abbreviations.
+The individual who owns the file has access to and uses the files.
+The chmod command uses an expression as its argument that joins, the operation, permission types, and the category, by effectively using effective abbreviations.
 The below table shows the abbreviations that utilize the three factors of these expressions.

 |u – user||+ assign permission||r – read permission|